mark-summerfield/charfind-tcl/README.md

 # CharFind

-`charfind.tcl` is a GUI Unicode character finder.
+`charfind.tk` is a GUI Unicode character finder.

 Once installed you must create the unicode character database (`unidata.db`) the application depends on.
 To do this run: